djones2085/meal-prep-coordinator/README.md

 ## Security Recommendations

-- **Recipe Notes Permissions**: The current Firestore security rule for updating recipes (`recipes/{recipeId}`) allows any authenticated user to modify the `notes` array if it's the only field being changed.
+- **Recipe Notes Permissions**: [Future]The current Firestore security rule for updating recipes (`recipes/{recipeId}`) allows any authenticated user to modify the `notes` array if it's the only field being changed.
 The client-side UI in `RecipeDetailPage.jsx` handles author-only edit/delete logic.
 This is a "soft" rule for write operations.
 Read access to notes is not currently restricted by role at the server level. *Future enhancement: Consider moving notes to a subcollection to enable server-enforced role-based read restrictions (e.g., only 'cooks' can read notes) and more granular server-side validation for write operations (add, edit, delete by author or admin).*
-- **Review Admin-Only Actions**: Several TODOs exist in `firestore.rules` (e.g., recipe creation, meal cycle creation/update) that are currently open to any authenticated user but intended for admins.
+- **Review Admin-Only Actions**: [Future]Several TODOs exist in `firestore.rules` (e.g., recipe creation, meal cycle creation/update) that are currently open to any authenticated user but intended for admins.
 These should be reviewed and restricted to admin users as soon as the admin role is fully implemented and testable in rules.
-- **Comprehensive Rule Review**: The note under "Backend Services > Advanced security rules" in the Project Status section highlights that a further review and refinement of all Firestore rules is pending.
+- **Comprehensive Rule Review**: [Future]The note under "Backend Services > Advanced security rules" in the Project Status section highlights that a further review and refinement of all Firestore rules is pending.
 This should be prioritized to ensure all data access is appropriately restricted based on user roles and context.

 ## Development Setup